-Now that we've demonstrated how to calibrate the force field of our $\mathrm{Si}3\mathrm{N}4$ model, we're ready to prepare our nanopore for simulations.
+Now that we've demonstrated how to calibrate the force field of our $Si_3N_4$ model, we're ready to prepare our nanopore for simulations.

-1 In the Tk Console, type cd ../3_solvate/.
+1 In the Tk Console, type cd .../3\solvate/.

 All biological systems rely on water to function.
 If our synthetic device is to interact with them, it must be immersed in water.
-The script addWater.tcl executes the Solvate plugin, placing the pore within a water box with a 20 Å margin of water above and below the membrane.
-It then deletes unnecessary files created in the process.